GeminidSystems/GoogleNewsScraper/README.md

 **NOTE**:

-- If no argument is provided fro 'cb,' the scrape method will return a two-dimensional list
+- If no argument is provided for 'cb,' the scrape method will return a two-dimensional list
 - Each list will contain an object of news article data for every news article on that page

 **Example of what type of data that a single article-object will contain:**